 On October 31, 2023, UI filed changes to Appendix D of Attachment F to the ISO-NE OATT to incorporate the revised transmission plant depreciation and general plant depreciation rates used to calculate UI's annual transmission revenue requirements.
-Comments on this filing are due on or before November 21, 2023.
+Comments on this filing were due on or before November 21, 2023; none were filed.
+Bridgeport Energy filed a doc-less intervention.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).